Enterprise monitoring is vital to rapid incident management and uptime in IT service management. So why aren’t we making better progress?

 So here we are, a few years later, and I feel the same way; especially when it comes to enterprise monitoring.
 I continue to talk to customers about monitoring, performance analytics, integration of multi-vendor products, capacity planning, process, IT service dashboards.
 While it can seem like Ground Hog Day, there are a few reasons why we might feel like we’re running in place…

 - Most of my conversations were with carriers and service providers, now enterprises and government agencies are dealing with these issues.
-So the enterprises are maturing rapidly – as their IT environments have grown magnitudes more complex – and starting to deal with “service-ish” challenges.
+So the enterprises are maturing rapidly – as their IT environments have grown magnitudes more complex.
+They are starting to deal with “service-ish” challenges.

-- The conversations were very network focused, now we are more focused on the application – again mostly due to the fact that enterprises are the driving force and ultimately care about the business application, not the infrastructure.
+- The conversations were very network focused; now we are more focused on the application.
+This is due to the fact that enterprises ultimately care about the business application, not the infrastructure.

-- Cloud was a seed in the ground, starting to sprout up in early forms as Application Service Providers (ASPs), colocation services, and web hosting – led by service providers.
-Clouds are set to become a big part of internal enterprise IT environments, as public, private, and hybrid solutions.
+- Service providers led cloud integrations in early forms as Application Service Providers (ASPs), colocation services, and web hosting.
+Clouds will become a big part of internal enterprise IT environments, as public, private, and hybrid solutions.

-But alas, companies continue still struggle every day with the blocking and tackling of infrastructure management.
+But alas, companies continue still struggling every day with the blocking and tackling of enterprise monitoring and management.
 Fire fighting is the norm, holding them back in many areas: